‘Legends of Tomorrow’ S5: Get ready for time-twisting weirdness

 We still have a while to go.
 Legends of Tomorrow S5 isn’t expected to grace our television screens until the 2020 season.
 But it’s already shaping up to be a doozy.
 The showrunners revealed the first episode was shot in the style of a mockumentary in an interview with Entertainment Weekly.

 “We’re interested in how fame affects people,” executive producer Phil Klemmer revealed.
 “I really like the idea of tempting the Legends, that they’re still susceptible.
-Even though they sort of get over themselves after I think you could always be tempted by the promise of getting to be a singular franchise-driving superhero.”
+Even though they sort of get over themselves after [the first episode] I think you could always be tempted by the promise of getting to be a singular franchise-driving superhero.”

 Time is ticking down until the big crossover, Crisis on Infinite Earths.
 It’s fitting for the Legends team to be a key group in the multi-episode crossover event, particularly as Sarah Lance (Caity Lotz) is an integral part of Oliver Queen’s (Stephen Amell) story and Arrow is expected to wrap up with the crossover episode.